Connect to SQL database source data

 )

-In the example, you created a Data Source named my_bigquery_datasource
+In the example, you created a Data Source named my_bigquery_datasource, using the add_or_update_sql method and passed it in a connection string.

 To configure the BigQuery Data Source, see How to connect to a BigQuery database.